Finding the Right Contractor

 When selling your house or property to Super Cash For Houses, you don’t need to make any repairs!
 We will buy your house in any condition, as-is.
-However, if you choose to make repairs to your property the hardest part of a home renovation might learning how to find a contractor.
+However, if you choose to make repairs to your property, the most challenging part of a home renovation might learn how to find a contractor.

-Often getting the best one for your home — the true pro who shows up and delivers quality work on time and on budget — depends on doing some serious screening before the job starts, says Mike Holmes, professional contractor and host of HGTV’s “Holmes on Homes.”
+Often getting the best one for your home — the real pro who shows up and delivers quality work on time and budget.”
+It depends on doing some severe screening before the job starts,” says Mike Holmes, professional contractor and host of HGTV’s “Holmes on Homes.”
 Check out the below tips from bankrate.com and Mike Holmes.

 Tip 1: Slow Down

 You’re not ordering a cup of coffee to go, he says.
-This is a home alteration that you’re going to live with every day.
+It is a home alteration that you’re going to live with every day.